jamestiotio/dbsys/project/lab3.md

 implement a simple timeout policy that aborts a transaction if it has not completed after a given period of time.
 For a real solution, you may implement cycle-detection in a dependency graph data structure as shown in lecture.
 In this scheme, you would check for cycles in a dependency graph periodically or whenever you attempt to grant a new lock, and abort something if a cycle exists.
 After you have detected that a deadlock exists, you must decide how to improve the situation.
-Assume you have detected a deadlock while  transaction *t* is waiting for a lock.
-If you're feeling  homicidal, you might abort **all** transactions that *t* is waiting for; this may result in a large amount of work being undone, but you can guarantee that *t* will make progress.
+Assume you have detected a deadlock while transaction _t_ is waiting for a lock.
+If you're feeling homicidal, you might abort **all** transactions that _t_ is waiting for; this may result in a large amount of work being undone, but you can guarantee that _t_ will make progress.
-Alternately, you may decide to abort *t* to give other transactions a chance to make progress.
-This means that the end-user will have to retry transaction *t*.
+Alternately, you may decide to abort _t_ to give other transactions a chance to make progress.
+This means that the end-user will have to retry transaction _t_.

 Another approach is to use global orderings of transactions to avoid building the wait-for graph.
 This is sometimes preferred for performance reasons, but transactions that could have succeeded can be aborted by mistake under this scheme.
 Examples include the WAIT-DIE and WOUND-WAIT schemes.

-***
+---

 **Exercise 5.**